OrderLab/pBox/README.md

          * **Note**: the host name must be client1, client2 and client3.
 A different name would cause failure when running the experiment on Apache and varnish

-## Running the mitigation experiment for Figure 11 (30 human minutes and approximately 12 compute hours)
+## Running the mitigation experiment for Figure 11 (30 human minutes and approximately 8 compute hours)
 This experiment measures the effectiveness of pbox on 16 cases in paper's table 3 and compares pbox with four performance interference mitigation solutions: cgroup, PARTIES, Retro and DARC.
 The experiment reproduces the result in Figure 11.

 ### Running the pbox mitigation experiment on each real-world case
 1. Running the vanilla Linux, pbox and cgroup.
     * `cd ~/pbox`
-    * To run all the cases, use `/script/run_mitigate.py.` To specify one case, use `./script/run_mitigate.py -i _case_id_`
+    * To run all the cases, use `/script/run_mitigate.py.` To run one case, use `./script/run_mitigate.py -i _case_id_`
     * The raw data is in `result/data/mitigation_pbox.csv`
-1. Plot the figure by running
+1. Plot the figure by running `./script/cases/plot_eval_mitigation_pbox.py result/data/mitigation_pbox.csv -o fig11_half.eps`
 ### Running the comparison experiment on Partis and Retro
-1. Running the parties.
+1. Running the parties and Retro.
     * `cd ~/pbox`
     * To run all the cases, use `/script/run_mitigate.py -t 1`.
-To specify one case, use `./script/run_mitigate.py -t 1 -i _case_id_`
-    * The raw data is in `result/data/mitigation_parties.csv.`
-1. Running the Retro.
-    * `cd ~/pbox`
-    * To run all the cases, use `/script/run_mitigate.py -t 2`.
-To specify one case, use `./script/run_mitigate.py -t 2 -i _case_id_`
+To run one case, use `./script/run_mitigate.py -t 1 -i _case_id_`
-    * The raw data is in `result/data/mitigation_retro.csv.`
+    * The raw data is in `result/data/eval_mitigation.csv.`
+ 1. Plot the figure by running `./script/cases/plot_eval_mitigation_comparsion.py result/data/eval_mitigation.csv -o fig11_half.eps`

-**Note**: Some test results may differ a lot from the paper's figure due to performance variance.
-If you encounter a result different from the paper's figure, please check the raw data in the `result/data/eval_overhead.csv.` to find the problematic setting and rerun it instead of rerun the whole experiment.
+**Note**: Some test results may differ greatly from the paper's figure, as running one script would cause performance variance.
+If you encounter the issue, please check the raw data in the `result/data/mitigation_pbox.csv` or `result/data/eval_mitigation.csv.` to find the problematic experiment cases and rerun it instead of rerun the whole experiment.

 ## Running the Sensitivity Experiment for Figure 12 (approximately 2 hours)